Farama-Foundation/PettingZoo/README.md

 ```

 ## Documentation
-For more detailed documentation about all the different enviroments, and configuration options for them go to [website].
+For more detailed documentation about all the different environments, and configuration options for them go to [website].

-We maintain a leaderboard for the best performance on every game, included in the documentation for each game.
+We maintain a leader board for the best performance on every game, included in the documentation for each game.
 If you have a score that you would like to be included, please submit a pull request.
 Only pull requests that link to code for reproducibility will be accepted.
-You must also use the default parameters for every game, with the exception that we 2 have seperate leaderboards for games that support both continuous and discrete action spaces.
+You must also use the default parameters for every game, with the exception that we 2 have separate leader boards for games that support both continuous and discrete action spaces.

 ## Development Notes